GPF Getting Started Guide

 To demonstrate how a study is configured with a phenotype database, we will

-be working with the already imported comp_all
+be working with the already imported helloworld

 The phenotype databases can be attached to one or more studies and/or datasets.

-If you want to attach the comp_pheno
+If you want to attach the mini_pheno

-configuration file, which can be found at gpf_test/studies/comp_all/comp_all.conf
+you need to specify it in the dataset’s configuration file, which can be found at

 .